top of page

 • Where to Find Cobia

 Look for floating debris, buoys, or crab pots where cobia often hang out.
-YOu may also find a tripletail while your at it!
+You may also find a tripletail while you're at it!
 They use these as cover and feeding spots.
-Many are also caught and targeted off of ledges and high relief structure.
+Many are also caught and targeted off of ledges and high relief structures.

 • Bait and Lures